Minister Plenipotentiary of Sint Maarten

 The Minister Plenipotentiary of Sint Maarten (Gevolmachtigd Minister van Sint Maarten) represents the constituent country of Sint Maarten in the Council of Ministers of the Kingdom of the Netherlands.
-The current Minister Plenipotentiary is Rene Violenus.
+The current Minister Plenipotentiary is Patrice Gumbs with Gracita Arrindell as the acting deputy.

 A significant difference between the Netherlands Ministers and the Ministers Plenipotentiary is that the former Ministers are accountable for their politics and policies to the Dutch parliament.
 The Ministers Plenipotentiary, however, are accountable to their national governments.
 Therefore, the Ministers Plenipotentiary usually do not resign in the event of a Dutch cabinet crisis.

-List of Ministers Plenipotentiary of Sint Maarten
+List of ministers plenipotentiary of Sint Maarten

-The following table lists the Ministers Plenipotentiary of Sint Maarten that have been in office since Sint Maarten became a country in the Kingdom of the Netherlands in 2010:
+The following table lists the ministers plenipotentiary of Sint Maarten that have been in office since Sint Maarten became a country in the Kingdom of the Netherlands in 2010: